c0nsumer/osm_to_ai/README.md

 - **Utilities** — power lines and tower icons in a dedicated layer
 - **Information nodes** — `tourism=information` nodes rendered as symbols: guideposts with a labelled triangle, map boards with a blue "i" marker
 - **Amenity nodes** — drinking water, bicycle repair stands, toilets, and parking rendered as distinct icons
-- **Hillshade** — generate a hillshade layer from a local GeoTIFF DEM, or download one automatically from the USGS 3DEP service
+- **Hillshade** — generate a hillshade layer from a local GeoTIFF DEM, or download one automatically from the USGS 3DEP service.
+The relief is rendered as a transparent overlay that tints only slopes with shadows and highlights (matching the interactive map-generator look), so flat ground shows through instead of being washed out by a gray sheet
 - **Overpass retry logic** — automatically retries on 429/504 errors with exponential backoff
 - **No GIS software required** — pure Python, no GDAL command-line tools needed (rasterio handles projection internally)